 This way you can evaluate all available products and services and then decide what you want or do not want.
 Even if you are a Small & Medium Business, I suggest you should try the Enterprise E3 option.
 This is because the features available in E3 may be relevant even to a smaller sized company.

 Form an evaluation team

-This is very important.
+This is especially important when you evaluate Office365.
 Usually, only someone from IT performs this type of evaluation.
 That is not correct.
 The team should consist of people from IT, HR and Business Units / Departments.
 Unless business users are involved, the evaluation becomes a pure technical and financial exercise!

 Configuring the trial

 This step should be done by the IT person.
 Creating users, assigning licenses to them and installing applications on their PC / Laptops / Tablets and mobile phones are the basic steps.
 Getting Started section provides detailed help about this step.

 This should be done in a systematic manner.
 I suggest that you create a table which has following columns.